 The City’s most iconic structure has stood proudly over the San Francisco Bay since 1937.
-As you'd expect from the world’s most photographed bridge, it's an impressive sight even when shrouded in fog; whether you catch a glimpse of the the 746-foot tall orange towers from the city (try Crissy Field, Fort Point and Baker Beach for spectacular views), the Marin Headlands or when passing over its span - bikes and cars are permitted access across the bridge 24-hours a day, walkers can cross using the east sidewalk between 5am-6:30pm (5am-9pm during Daylight Savings Time).
+As you'd expect from the world’s most photographed bridge, it's an impressive sight even when shrouded in fog.
+Catch a glimpse of the 746-foot tall orange towers from within city limits (try Crissy Field, Fort Point and Baker Beach for spectacular views), the Marin Headlands or when passing over its span.
+Bikes and cars are permitted access across the bridge 24-hours a day and walkers can cross using the east sidewalk between 5am and 6:30pm (5am to 9pm during Daylight Savings Time).
 Make sure you wrap up well, though - Karl the Fog doesn’t mess about when it comes to the Golden Gate.

-A food mecca that rivals Seattle’s Pike’s Place Market, the Ferry Building hosts both the city’s largest tri-weekly farmer’s market and provides a permanent home for some of the region’s most beloved artisan producers.
-Indoors, you’ll find merchants ranging from Cowgirl Creamery, Dandelion Chocolate and Fort Point Beer Company.
-Behind the Ferry Building on Tuesdays and Thursdays from 10am-2pm and Saturdays from 8am-2pm, regional farmers and ranchers sell vegetables, flowers, meats and other edible and small-batch products.
-When your shopping is done, grab a bite at one of the itinerant food stalls on market days or brick-and-mortar restaurants like Charles Phan’s beloved Vietnamese juggernaut the Slanted Door or the popular Hog Island Oyster Company.
-And if you're feeling slightly overwhelmed, San Francisco City Guides offer regular free tours of the plaza.
+A food mecca that rivals Seattle’s Pike’s Place Market, the Ferry Building hosts both the city’s largest tri-weekly farmer’s market and provides a permanent home for some of the region’s most beloved artisan products.
+Indoors, you’ll find merchants ranging from Cowgirl Creamery and Dandelion Chocolate to Fort Point Beer Company.
+Behind the Ferry Building on Tuesdays and Thursdays from 10am to 2pm and Saturdays from 8am to 2pm, regional farmers and ranchers sell vegetables, flowers, meats and other small batch bites.
+When your shopping is done, enjoy a meal at one of the itinerant food stalls on market days or at a brick-and-mortar restaurant like Charles Phan’s beloved Vietnamese juggernaut the Slanted Door or the popular Hog Island Oyster Company.
+And if you're feeling slightly overwhelmed, San Francisco City Guides offer regular free tours of the entire plaza.